dminor/proposal-upsert/README.md

 A common problem when using a `Map` is how to handle doing an update when you're not sure if the key already exists in the `Map`.
-This can be handled by first checking if the key is present, and then inserting or updating depending upon the result, but this is both inconvienent for the developer, and less than optimal, because it requires multiple lookups in the `Map` that could otherwise be handled in a single call.
+This can be handled by first checking if the key is present, and then inserting or updating depending upon the result, but this is both inconvenient for the developer, and less than optimal, because it requires multiple lookups in the `Map` that could otherwise be handled in a single call.